 The algorithms presented here are optimized for sensor networks that contain a small number of cameras.
-Therefore, the solutions presented typically consisted of distributed sensing using a set of cameras but central and coordinated processing.
-In the near future, we will need to adapt some of the algorithms presented here in order to tackle the same detection, tracking, and recognition problems in camera networks containing possibly hundreds of cameras.
-In such cases, it becomes essential to consider not only distributed sensing but also distributed processing, efficient transmission of sufficient data across the network, and optimize over power and energy consumption of the network.
-In order to tackle these challenges, we need a more integrated approach that exploits the rich theory for distributed estimation in sensor networks to solve the detection, tracking, and classification problems using a network of video sensors.
-Several papers in this Special Issue discuss algorithms for such distributed computations while simultaneously optimizing for power, energy, and/or bandwidth constraints.
-Several upcoming fields of research including distributed function estimation, distributed processing, mobile camera control, and manipulation will also allow us to tackle many of these challenges.
-Lastly, the issue of smart visual surveillance in the context of additional modalities has immense significance for practical deployable systems [63]-[65].
+Therefore, the solutions presented typically consisted of distributed sensing using a set of cameras but central and co-ordinated processing.
+In the near-future, we will need to adapt some of the algorithms presented here in order to tackle the same detection, tracking and recognition problems in camera networks containing possibly hundreds of cameras.
+In such cases, it becomes essential to consider not only distributed sensing but also distributed processing, efficient transmission of sufficient data across the network and optimize over power and energy consumption of the network.
+In order to tackle these challenges, we need a more integrated approach that exploits the rich theory for distributed estimation in sensor networks to solve the detection, tracking and classification problems using a network of video sensors.
+Several papers in this special issue have discussed algorithms for such distributed computations while simultaneously optimizing for power, energy and/or bandwidth constraints.
+Several upcoming fi elds of research including distributed function estimation, distributed processing, mobile camera control and manipulation, etc will also allow us to tackle many of these challenges.
+Finally, the issue of smart visual surveillance in the context of additional modalities has immense signifi cance for practical deployable systems [63], [64], [65].
 We briefly discuss some of these issues here.